munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code memory-h

-This `GROW_CAPACITY()` macros calculates a new capacity based on the current capacity.
+This macro calculates a new capacity based on a given current capacity.
 In order to get the performance we want, the important part is that it *scales* based on the old size.
 We grow by a factor of two, which is pretty typical.
-1.5x is another common choice.
+1.5&times; is another common choice.

 We also have an edge case to handle the first "grow" when the current capacity is zero.
-In that case, we jump straight to eight elements.
+In that case, we jump straight to eight elements instead of starting at one.
 That <span name="profile">avoids</span> a little extra memory churn when the array is very small, at the expense of wasting a few bytes on very small chunks.

 <aside name="profile">

 I picked the number eight somewhat arbitrarily for the book.
-Most dynamic array implementations have some minimum threshold like this.
-The right way to pick a value for this is to profile against real-world usage and see which constant seems to make the best performance trade-off between extra grows versus wasted space.
+Most dynamic array implementations have a minimum threshold like this.
+The right way to pick a value for this is to profile against real-world usage and see which constant makes the best performance trade-off between extra grows versus wasted space.

 </aside>